fleio/fleio-whmcs/README.md

 ## Requirements
 * WHMCS 8.x, 7.8+
 * Requires PHP 7.x
+* Fleio WHMCS module version 3.0.x requires Fleio versions 2023.12 and higher
-* Fleio WHMCS module version 2.0.x requires Fleio versions 2022.11 and higher
+* Fleio WHMCS module version 2.0.x works with Fleio versions starting with 2022.11 and up to and including 2023.11
 * Fleio WHMCS module version 1.0.x works with Fleio versions up to and including 2022.10